How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 A tiny vibrant green lettuce seedling sprouting from a moist rockwool cube with a clear plastic cup acting as a humidity dome

-3. Mix a light nutrient solution
+3. Mix the nutrient solution

 4. Fill the jar correctly

-Growth Stage Correct Water Level Why
+Growth stage Correct level Why

 5. Put it in your brightest window